fullstackenabler/sdm-workshop/content/_index.md

 ---
-title: "AWS Modernization Workshop Base Template" # MODIFY THIS TO BE THE TITLE OF YOUR WORKSHOP
+title: "StrongDM Workshop" # MODIFY THIS TO BE THE TITLE OF YOUR WORKSHOP
 chapter: true
 weight: 1
 ---